Azdaroth/Azdaroth.github.io/source/_posts/2017-09-24-do-or-do-not-there-is-no-try-object-number-try-considered-harmful.markdown

 end
 ```

 The extra benefit of this option is that it helps to identify some common behaviors of the objects and to make them explicit.
 As you can see, in case of `Object#try` a lot of domain concepts might stay implicit and unclear.
 It doesn't mean they are not there; they are just not clearly identified.
-This is yet another important thing to keep in mind - `Object#try` also hurts your the domain.
+This is yet another important thing to keep in mind - `Object#try` also hurts your domain.

 ### Null Object Pattern